 - Dry Skin – As with many other dogs, the Mountain Cur is susceptible to dry skin and irritation if excessive bathing occurs or they are exposed to excessive sunlight with little humidity.
 Another issue that may cause skin irritations are certain shampoos.
 Ensure you only use a dog shampoo to bathe your dog to prevent any allergic reactions.

 Still not sure if the Mountain Cur is the ideal dog for your lifestyle?
 Here’s an interesting fact about these dogs.
-All original and well bred Mountain Curs have a dew claw, which acts somewhat as a fifth toe.
-It is made up of both bone and nail, just like the others.
+All original and well bred Mountain Curs have a dewclaw, which acts somewhat as a fifth toe.
+Some even have two per foot.
+They are made up of both bone and nail, just like the others.
+This is not specific for this breed though, as many other dog breeds have dewclaws both front and rear.